 How to choose between saving and borrowing

-You may have decided that you need a saving or borrowing product, but what should you consider when choosing which is best for you?
+You might have decided that you need a saving or borrowing product, but what should you consider when choosing which is best for you?
 We’ll show you what to look out for to make sure you get the right product for you.

 Watching the interest rate